teohxuen/website/content/report/final_report.md

 ##### Figure 45: PMB Ground Plane

 #### 8.3.4 User Interface
-The PMB uses reed-switches and latching relay to allow the battery to be turned on or off without unsealing the hull.
+The PMB uses reed switches and latching relay to allow the battery to be turned on or off without unsealing the hull.
 To turn off the system, the microcontroller checks for a HIGH signal from the "OFF" reed switch, ensuring that the relay is only reset after tasks are safely concluded.
 This would be critical to prevent file corruption if onboard logging is implemented.

 ![Relay Circuit on The PMB](relaycircuit.png)
 ##### Figure 46: Relay Circuit on The PMB